-Following completion of the excavation and any analyses, the excavation work together with the results of the finds analysis and sample analyses, if any, will be promptly written up in a comprehensive report.
+Following completion of the excavation and any analyses, the excavation work together with the results of the finds analyses and sample analyses, if any, will be promptly written up in a comprehensive report.
 Copies of the report will be lodged on the SWAAG web site, and on OASIS.

-The matter of an archive for this and the 2016 excavation is under consideration.
-Initial indications suggest possible local archives to be: the Yorkshire Museum, Richmond; and the Yorkshire Dales National Park Museum, Hawes.
+The matter of an archive for this and previous excavation work is under consideration.
+Initial indications suggest possible local archives to be: the Richmondshire Museum, Richmond; and the Yorkshire Dales National Park Museum, Hawes.